Staff Conferences That Inform, Align, Create And Motivate

 Once a design is nailed down, we create a variety of “cuts” of the agenda:

-- Simulation of new town development with (like Sim City) for 250 as an ideas generation session for new developments.
-The site we developed is no The Olympic Park in East London.
+◼ Simulation of new town development with (like Sim City) for 250 as an ideas generation session for new developments.
+The site we developed is what has now become The Olympic Park in East London.